 The guidelines are of particular interest when building new enclosures, when deciding upon the nutrition of animals or when seeking information on the biology of the species.
 EAZA members strive to house animals adequately to their needs and to give advice where needed to help further animal welfare.
 Please also view the EAZA Standards for the Accommodation and Care of Animals in Zoos and Aquaria.

-EAZA Best Practice Guidelines are available for:
+Currently the following EAZA Best Practice Guidelines are available: